 The Miller Coulson Academy of Clinical Excellence will accept nominations for its 2023 class early January 2023.

-Clinicians from all departments at Johns Hopkins Hospital and Johns Hopkins Bayview Medical Center are eligible.
-Faculty clinicians that have been nominated 6+ times may be invited to apply.
+Clinician faculty from all departments at Johns Hopkins Hospital and Johns Hopkins Bayview Medical Center are eligible.
+Faculty clinicians that have been nominated 5+ times may be invited to apply.
 Nominees who have at least two nominations from beyond their own department will most likely be invited to complete the application process.

 In keeping with the Academy’s focus on patient care, the eligibility criteria include: